jinserk/pytorch-redis/README.md

 ```

 ## Run MNIST example

 ```bash
 pip install -r requirements.txt python main.py
 # CUDA_VISIBLE_DEVICES=2 python main.py  # to specify GPU id to ex.
 2
 ```
 ## Comments

 1. There exists [RedisLab's official Redis client for PyTorch](https://github.com/RedisAI/RedisAI), but it only supports tensor type to store.
-   Using this project, you can store any datatype of list of tensors or list of tuple of tensors mixed with strings etc.
+   Using this project, you can store any structured data to a key such as list of tensors or list of tuple of tensors mixed with strings etc.
 2. In my experiment, `tensor.numpy()` has smaller memory footprint than `numpy ndarrays`.